breck7/domtree/readme.md

 DomTree
 =======

-DomTree gives you a neat visualization of any page on the web.
+DomTree gives you a neat visualization of any page on the website.

 ### Try it